swift-nav/plover/doc/reference.rst

   pointers.
 Plover will ensure that *any* location can be passed, including non-contiguous vector locations such as ``A[2,:]``, by copying the elements of the location to fresh stack space.
-- ``inout`` passes an location by name.
+- ``inout`` passes an location by reference (or copy-restore of the location must be reified).
 This means that any location passed in this way, if changed by the receiver, will have those changes reflected in the location by the time the called function returns.
   In the C interface for the function, scalar references are given pointer types, and vector types are *non*-constant pointers.
 Plover will copy non-contiguous regions to fresh stack space before the call, and copy the region back into the original location after the call.
 - ``out`` is like ``inout``, but the receiver may not use the value of the location, since the location is allowed to be uninitialized.